-7. And, if there are no survivors, the Commonwealth
+7. And, if there are no survivors, Creditors of the Estate

 After a representative is appointed, the state will then direct what should be done with the decedent’s assets, including an order of which creditors are to be paid first.
 It is the state, not the decedent, who makes assumptions as to who you want your assets distributed to.